Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 raywenderlich.com app.
 As mentioned before, since this is a brand new app, you have to fill out app-level information as well as version-level information.
 Review each one in turn.

 Adding app-level information

 Click App Information on the left-hand sidebar.
 Under the heading Localizable Information type raywenderlich - pasi for the Name field.
 This is the user-facing name that shows up on the App Store page.

 Adding version-level information

-Click 1.0 Prepare for Submission in the sidebar.
+Click 1.0 Prepare for Submission in the left sidebar.
 This is where you add version-specific information.
 Every time you submit a version of your app for review, you’ll have the opportunity to update the information on this page.

 Attaching the correct build

 App Store Connect keeps track of all the builds you upload for a particular version.
 In this section, you can associate the build you want to submit for review — usually the most recent one — with your app version.

 Only a few more pieces of information before submitting for review.